Skip to main content

 Here is how it works in practice: The insurer's adjuster — or a contractor hired by the insurer — writes an estimate for $80,000 to repair your fire-damaged home.
 You look at that estimate and you know the work cannot be done for that amount.
 You send a written demand: “Per 10 CCR §2695.9(d)(2), provide me with the name of a licensed contractor who will perform the repairs described in your estimate, to accepted trade standards for good and workmanlike construction, for $80,000.”

-In the vast majority of cases, the insurer cannot produce a contractor.
-The estimate was generated by an adjuster using software, or by a contractor who wrote it for the carrier but has no intention of actually performing the work.
-No reputable, licensed contractor will agree to do the repairs for a number that does not reflect the actual cost of construction in your area.
+In our experience, the insurer rarely produces a contractor.
+The estimate was usually generated by an adjuster using software, or by a contractor who wrote it for the carrier but has no intention of actually performing the work.
+Reputable licensed contractors do not agree to do repairs for a number that does not reflect actual construction cost in the local area.

 How to Write the Contractor Name Demand Letter